Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 #.
 Make sure the item is shipping in your country and click on the ``Shipping and Escrow`` tab to make sure you have enough PART in your ``Anon`` balance to make the purchase.
 You will see the number of PART required for the order under the ``Total needed for order`` column.
 #.
 Click on ``Add to cart`` to add the item to your cart.

-Sending the Bid to the Seller
+Send the Bid to the Seller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Go to your cart by either clicking on the cart icon in the top right corner of your client or by going to the ``Your cart`` tab of the ``Purchases`` page.